Whiteknight/Rosella/libraries/memoize.md

 ### Memoize.Factory

+`Rosella.Memoize.Factory` is a factory for creating memozing sub proxies.
-`Rosella.Memoize.Factory` is uses `Rosella.Proxy.Factory` to create memoize proxies.
+It uses `Rosella.Proxy.Factory` to create memoize proxies.

 ### Memoize.Cache